 The first thing I did was panic, which in hindsight wasn’t the wisest thing to do.
 Panicking while the battery is still discharging will only lead to more problems and unclear thinking.
 After a few moments, I stopped to think while shutting down my laptop about what the causes for this issue could be.
-A little while later I came up with a few ways to allow the battery to start charging again.

 Is Windows Causing the Problem?

 The first thing you obviously need to find out, is whether the problem of your battery not charging properly is related to an issue within Windows or the battery itself.
 There have been instances over the years where Windows had problems with batteries including the infamous Windows 7 “Considering replacing the battery” error, which was patched later with a hotfix.

 A good way to find out if the battery is the problem or not, would be to load an alternative operating system such as a Windows or Linux Live CD.
 Obviously you don’t need a full blown 1GB+ distro, and using one of a few hundred Megabytes should suffice.
 Slax Linux is great for this being only around 220MB.
 Alternatively you can use a Live Windows/repair CD such as the great Hiren’s Boot CD or if you have a dual boot system, can simply see if the problem occurs on the other install.